-Fire is our state of the art development environment for programmers using the Elements compiler on the Mac.
-It supports the Oxygene, RemObjects C#, Silver (Swift) and Iodine (Java) langages, and all target platforms, including .NET, Cocoa, Java/Android and Island.
+Fire and Water are our state of the art development environments for programmers using the Elements compiler on the Mac and on Windows, respectively.

-Fire was written from the ground up to be a fresh new look at what a development environment could look like.
-It takes some of the best ideas from other IDEs we love and use, including Xcode and Visual Studio, and combines them with unique new ideas that we believe will help improve developer workflow.
+Fire and Water are written from the ground up to be a fresh new look at what a development environment could look like.
+They take some of the best ideas from other IDEs we love and use, including Xcode and Visual Studio, and combine them with unique new ideas that we believe will help improve developer workflow.

-One of the fundamental principles of Fire is that it will never get in your way.
-It is written to be lean and mean, always responsive and mode-less.
+One of the fundamental principles of Fire and Water is that they will never get in your way.
+They are written to be lean and mean, always responsive and mode-less.
 That means that you will never be pulled out of your flow.

-The topics in this section will help you get started working in Fire.
+The topics in this section will help you get started working in Fire and Water.

-- Navigation will guide you through finding your way around Fire.
-Fire is designed around easy and seamless navigation, and understanding a few core concepts will get you productive in no time.
+- Navigation will guide you through finding your way around the IDE.
+Fire and Water are designed around easy and seamless navigation, and understanding a few core concepts will get you productive in no time.

-- Code Editor introduces you to the most important part of Fire, the place where you'll write code for your awesome apps.
-Fire has an advanced code editor written from scratch specifically for Oxygene, C# and Swift, with many great features.
+- Code Editor introduces you to the most important part of the IDE, the place where you'll write code for your awesome apps.
+Fire and Water have an advanced code editor written from scratch specifically for Oxygene, C# and Swift, with many great features.

-- Our Tutorials section will get you going with writing your first app, development, and more.
+- Our Tutorials section will get you going with writing your first app, cross-platform development, and more.

 Prerequisites / Getting Set Up

-Depending on what platforms you wish to develop for, Fire and the Elements compiler have a few prerequisites you may need to install in order to have all the tools you need to get started with the platform.
+Depending on what platforms you wish to develop for, Fire, Water and the Elements compiler have a few prerequisites you may need to install in order to have all the tools you need to get started with the platform.

-We have separate forums on our Talk site for discussing Fire, reporting bugs, and giving feedback.
-You can find this forum here.
+We have separate forums on our Talk site for discussing Fire and Water, reporting bugs, and giving feedback: